Benghazi Mission Attack Fast Facts

 September 20, 2012 - After days of repeating that the video mocking Islam caused the attack, White House Press Secretary Jay Carney says: "It is, I think, self-evident that what happened in Benghazi was a terrorist attack.
 Our embassy was attacked violently, and the result was four deaths of American officials."
 US officials also back away from the theory that a protest led to the attack.

-September 21, 2012 - Secretary of State Hillary Clinton says, "What happened in Benghazi was a terrorist attack, and we will not rest until we have tracked down and brought to justice the terrorists who murdered four Americans."
+September 21, 2012 - Secretary Clinton says, "What happened in Benghazi was a terrorist attack, and we will not rest until we have tracked down and brought to justice the terrorists who murdered four Americans."

 September 25, 2012 - President Obama says on ABC's "The View" in response to whether the attack was an act of terrorism: "We're still doing an investigation.
 There's no doubt that (with) the kind of weapons that were used, the ongoing assault, that it wasn't just a mob action.
 We don't have all the information yet and so we're still gathering it."